OlaYZen/Touch-Psm1/README.md

 C:\Users\username\Documents\WindowsPowerShell\Modules\Touch
 ```

-4. Done, you may restart powershell
+4. Done, you may now restart powershell

 ## (Optional, for Powershell 7)
 if you are a Powershell 7.0 User, do Both